jyk524/Gatsby-Portfolio-V1/src/content/hero.md

 subtitleHighlight: "things for the web."
 ---

 Full Stack Web Developer.
-Based in New York.
+Based in New York City.